 Towards Justice strategically engages with policy makers and public officials on issues that affect worker power and enforcement of workplace protections.
 That work can involve, among other things, (1) drafting comments to administrative agencies, including to the Colorado Department of Labor and the U.S. Department of Labor; (2) testifying before state legislative bodies, as we have done in support of legislation to expand public enforcement of worker protections; (3) advocating before court administrators regarding access to courts for low-wage workers; and (4) drafting legislation, as we have done in support of legislation regulating no-hire, no-poach, and non-compete agreements, legislation that would create whistle-blower enforcement mechanisms for violations of state worker and consumer protection laws, and a city ordinance to expand city-level worker protections.
 We generally do not lead policy campaigns, but instead focus our resources on areas where we bring unique insight or expertise.

-Having convinced the Colorado Department of Labor and Employment (CDLE) to reconsider portions of the state’s Minimum Wage Order, Towards Justice and our partners are working hard to ensure that the agency hears from Colorado workers and their champions this summer.
-The CDLE asked the public to submit comments by August 16, 2019 about whether to expand the categories of employees covered by the Minimum Wage Order and whether to implement a minimum salary for employees who may be exempted from overtime under the managerial/executive and administrative exemptions.
+Towards Justice and our partners are pleased that the Colorado Department of Labor and Employment (CDLE) is reconsidering our state’s Minimum Wage Order this year.
+We are encouraging the CDLE to expand the categories of employees covered by the Minimum Wage Order and to implement a minimum salary for employees who may be exempted from overtime under the managerial/executive and administrative exemptions.

 The CDLE has immensely broad authority to set “standards of conditions of labor and hours of employment not detrimental to health or morals of workers.”
 C.R.S.
 8-6-106.
 Now is our chance to make worker voices heard.

 Other examples of our work include: